-A structured concurrency library that makes your live easy!
+A structured concurrency library that makes your life easy!

-Edit: The article was updated to take in account the latest major version of anyio (3.X).
+Edit: The article was updated to take into account the latest major version of anyio (3.X).

 These last years there has been a new trend for concurrency in python called asyncio.
-It’s goal is to help us create more efficient concurrent programs than the ones we traditionally created with threads.
+Its goal is to help us create more efficient concurrent programs than the ones we traditionally made with threads.
 It leverages the new keywords async/await introduced in python3.5 and achieve better concurrency through the usage of coroutines sometimes defined as lightweight threads.